Ebony and Ivory: Release and chart performance

 The "Ebony and Ivory" single was released on 29 March 1982 in both the UK and the United States.
 It marked the first time in McCartney's solo career that he had sung a duet with another major star.
 In this, McCartney and Wonder fitted a trend as duetting artists became commonplace throughout the 1980s, particularly in mainstream British pop.

 The single spent seven weeks at number one on the Billboard Hot 100 in the US and it was the fourth-biggest hit there of 1982.
 Its commercial success was aided by the music video, with MTV having been launched the year before.
-The song was also number one in the UK.
+The song was also number one in the UK and spent three weeks atop the Irish Singles Chart.

 In the US, the single's run atop the chart was the longest of any of McCartney's post-Beatles works, and the second longest career-wise (behind the Beatles' "Hey Jude").
 For Wonder, it was his longest-running chart-topper and made him the first solo artist to achieve a number-one single in the US over three consecutive decades.
 It marked the first time that any single released by any member of the Beatles placed on the Billboard R&B chart.
 It was McCartney's record 28th song to hit number one on the Billboard Hot 100.

 In 2008, "Ebony and Ivory" was ranked at number 59 on Billboard's Hot 100 songs of all-time.
 It was ranked 69th on a similar list published by the magazine in 2013.

 Critical reception and legacy

 Record World said it has "a pretty pop melody and sing-along chorus hook."

 Some critics have derided the song as "saccharine".
 According to Madinger and Easter, the most common reaction 20 years later was that it marked "the beginning of the end of [McCartney's] artistic credibility".
 They add that while the song appealed to listeners who would never usually have bought a McCartney record, it "wore out its welcome quickly" and came to be seen as him attempting to stay musically relevant in middle age, particularly as he soon went on to record duets with Michael Jackson.

 In 2007, BBC 6 Music listeners voted "Ebony and Ivory" the worst duet in history.
-Two years later, Blender magazine named it as the tenth worst song of all time.
+Two years later, Blender magazine named it as the tenth-worst song of all time.
 Writing in 2010, biographer Howard Sounes said that while many people consider the song to be "annoyingly simplistic", it contains "the ineluctable power of McCartney's best tunes" and was a "massive hit".